cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 #### Notes
 1. The above script creates a new schema/database (synonyms), named `cyral`.
 Any other schema/database could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#udf-install-location-in-mysql) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.
 2. Above we have a simplistic UDF example that receives a column entry of type `TEXT` and returns another `TEXT` value with all characters of the input columns replaced by `*`. **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
+3. The script installs the UDFs in the same location as the [Cyral mask helper](https://cyral.com/docs/using-cyral/masking/#install-the-cyral-mask-helper-in-your-database).
+[Uninstalling](https://cyral.com/docs/using-cyral/masking/#remove-the-cyral-mask-function) the Cyral mask helper will also remove the previous installed UDF;

 #### Testing the UDF directly
 We can easily test the newly created UDF by connecting to the database with your favorite application and executing the following queries: